goki0607/nc-java-to-cpp-translator/README.md

 You may run each phase separately or simply run the entire translator.
 The commands follow bellow.

-Before running, initiate a SBT shell, compile and run Boot.java
+Before running, initiate a SBT shell, compile and run Boot.java.

 ### To run phase x on SBT, type: